 A simple and satisfying white bean soup that hits the spot on a cold night!

 - 1 pound dried white beans* - I used Northern but Navy or Cannelini also work well Click to buy dried Navy beans here, or buy dried Cannelini beans here

 - * See notes below for tips on substituting canned beans!

 - 3 Tbsp reserved bacon grease or pastured ghee if vegetarian Click here to buy pastured ghee

-- 4 cups chicken broth or veggie broth if vegetarian Click here to get my easy homemade broth recipe!
+- 4 cups chicken broth Click here to get my easy homemade broth recipe!